telerik/fiddler-everywhere-docs/migration.md

         ![Creating new Telerik account](./images/migrate/migration_steps_login_003_create_account.png)

         Confirm and finalize your Telerik account creation through the received email activation link.
-Once the activation is completed, you can start using the Fiddler Everywhere application immediately.
+Once the activation completes, you can immediately start using the Fiddler Everywhere application.